I bet you’re eager to begin feeding a raw dog food diet.

 Start by feeding 10% of your puppy’s current weight per day.

-You’ll need to weigh your dog at home.
+You’ll need to keep track of your dog’s weight as they grow and readjust as needed.
 If your large breed puppy is too big to be safely picked up at home, swing by Petco or Petsmart.
-They often have scales in the store you can use.
+They may have scales in the store you can use.

 Here’s the part you need to pay attention to: